-The Saratoga School was opened at N. 24th and Meridith Ave in 1866 by local residents.
+The Saratoga School was opened at North 24th and Ames Avenue in 1857 by local residents.
 It was a one-room schoolhouse, and was one of the first public schools in Nebraska.
 The Birchwood School was opened by 8th Avenue and East Fort Street, just north of Carter Lake, before 1870.

 The schools in North Omaha were focused on their growing neighborhoods and the needs of the new city they were part of before 1900.

-During the 1870s, a one-room school was built at 2410 N. 19th Street.
-Rebuilt in 1888, it was called Lake School, and by early 1910s, it had become one of Omaha’s black schools until it was closed in the late 1970s.
+During the 1870s, a one-room school was built at 2410 North 19th Street.
+Rebuilt in 1888, it was called Lake School, and by early 1910s, it had become one of Omaha’s black schools.
+It stayed that way until it was closed in the late 1970s.

 In 1870, the Nebraska School for the Deaf and Dumb was opened on a 23 acre campus at Bedford and 42nd streets.
 Segregated from mainstream schools as part of a national boarding school movement for hearing impaired students, the School served thousands of students until it was closed in the 1970s.

-The North Omaha School was built at N. 19th and Izard Streets in 1871.
+The North Omaha School was built at North 19th and Izard Streets in 1871.
 It was later called the Izard Street School, and stayed open into the 1920s.

-Originally opened in the 1870s, the Paul Street School was built at 1311 N. 24th Street in a simple building made in 1892.
+Originally opened in the 1870s, the Paul Street School was rebuilt at 1311 North 24th Street in a simple building made in 1892.
 In the 1920s, the school hosted a number of classes for adult immigrants in the local neighborhood.
 By the late 1940s the school was one of Omaha’s black schools.
 The original Paul Street school was demolished and replaced by a new school named for Omaha’s first superintendent, John Kellom.
-Kellom School was opened in 1952 at 1311 North 24th St. It was meant to be a “community school”, and included a community center.
+Kellom School was opened in 1952 at 1311 North 24th Street.
+It was meant to be a “community school”, and included a community center.
 In the early 1950s, Urban League leader Whitney Young ran basketball and other community outreach programs at Kellom.

-Central Park Elementary School opened in County School District 38 in a four-room schoolhouse in the 1870s, and was rebuilt in 1888.
+Central Park Elementary School opened in School District 38 in a four-room schoolhouse in the 1870s, and was rebuilt in 1888.
 A two-room annex at 42nd and Saratoga Streets was built in 1908, and the school was rebuilt in 1912.
 In 1966, it was expanded greatly, and still serves the neighborhood.

-Founded in 1888 at 16th and Jaynes Streets for twenty-one students, throughout Sherman School‘s 125-year history, the school has absorbed several smaller local schools, including the Birchwood and Pershing Schools.
+Rebuilt in 1888 at 16th and Jaynes Streets for twenty-one students, throughout Sherman School‘s 125-year history, the school has absorbed several smaller local schools, including the Birchwood and Pershing Schools.
 It has also been a junior high school, and has had more than 500 students roaming its hallways at once.
-Today, it is located at 5618 North 14th Ave in East Omaha and has 275 students.
+Today, it is located at 5618 North 14th Avenue and has 275 students.

 When I went there in the 1980s, students from the neighborhood surrounding the school attended Sherman for kindergarten and first grades, went to Miller Park for grades two through four, and then returned to Sherman for grades five and six.
 We were then bused to McMillan for junior high, and after that went to North High School.